Our research aims to identify and develop innovative programs to improve medicine and medical test use, and ultimately the health of the community.

 - Medical practitioner utilisation of new drugs: A qualitative study of general practitioners, endocrinologists and psychiatrists

-Research at NPS will achieve its aims through the development and maintenance of collaborations both within and outside NPS.
+Our research will achieve its aims through the development and maintenance of collaborations both within and outside NPS MedicineWise.
 It will establish, build and maintain partnerships with national and international organisations with similar research interests in order to maximise opportunities to develop research activities, attract funding and conduct research.

-- building relevant research capacity and skills in Australia and within NPS
+- building relevant research capacity and skills in Australia and within our company

 - targeted research to understand how consumers and health professionals make decisions around medicines and medical test use